langiocn/EPINTLM/README.md

-#EPINTLM
-This repository contains the implementation of "EPINTLM: Enhancer–Promoter Prediction with Pretrained k-mer Embeddings and Residual Cross-Attention" for predicting enhancer–promoter interactions.
+**This repository contains the implementation of "EPINTLM: Enhancer–Promoter Prediction with Pretrained k-mer Embeddings and Residual Cross-Attention" for predicting enhancer–promoter interactions.**

 ## 1. Downloads
 Download the pretrained EPINTLM checkpoint required for evaluation and copy it into the `./checkpoints/` folder: